 I posted the other day about the DIY pet stairs my husband made to get our little dogs up onto our new king size bed.
-The old stairs were too short so they needed to be replaced.
+The old stairs were too short, so they needed to be replaced.
 Additionally, our big dog is leaving us soon due to cancer, so we decided it was time to make some custom stairs for the little girls.

 Why Your Dogs Need Pet Stairs

 The stairs were built from scrap materials (read DIY Pet Stairs – Simple Steps You Can Make Yourself) including the FLOR carpet tiles.
 You can purchase FLOR online by the tile or buy similar low-pile carpeting from your favorite home store.
-We chose FLOR because they’re easy to cut to size and they’re completely washable.
-We used leftover paint from our master bedroom remodel as well so the only cost was two handles from the hardware store to make moving and carrying the stairs easier.
+We chose FLOR because they’re easy to cut to size, and they’re completely washable.
+We used leftover paint from our master bedroom remodel as well, so the only cost was two handles from the hardware store to make moving and carrying the stairs easier.
 No leftover lumber?
 The cost to purchase the wood would be about $60.

 The finished stairs look great.
 The photo changes the color of the carpet and blends it into a green – in person they’re stripes of yellow, teal, and white.
-The stairs were painted the trim color, Martha Stewart’s Tailor’s Chalk white in semi-gloss which matches the white Ikea bed we purchased handsomely.
+The stairs were painted the trim color, Martha Stewart’s Tailor’s Chalk White in semi-gloss which matches the white Ikea bed we purchased handsomely.

 The little dogs were afraid of the steps at first – they don’t like anything new – so we used tiny pieces of cheese to coax them up and down the first few times.
-Now they use them with ease and I love the look of the new wooden stairs.
+Now they use them with ease, and I love the look of the new wooden stairs.
 They’re a definite improvement over the plastic stairs!

 Not ready to go the DIY route?
 Or want something that takes up a little less space?
 We use a high-density foam pet stair in the living room.
 The girls have no problem with them.
-Jewel is about 11 pounds and Gracie is 6.
+Jewel is about 11 pounds, and Gracie is 6.
 I wouldn’t use them for dogs over 15-20 pounds as I think they become unstable at that point.

-Here are some small dog pet stairs you can purchase online:
+Small dog pet stairs you can purchase online: